Soft Optimal Stop For 99% Guarantee

 many simulations.

-Proposed strategy: very similar to the Optimal Stop one, but a bit softer:
+Proposed strategy: very similar to the Secretary Problem strategy, just a bit softer:

 other percentage of the whole number of candidates)